More living space is always a plus

 Lead screw units and guides made by igus®

 The majority of components on the Zoom are made in-house but the drive and guide system for extending the slide-out are sourced from external suppliers.
 When it came to the linear systems, Ross looked to igus® drylin® linear systems and chose a three-point drive.
-Martin Ross: "The drive is centered under the extendable unit; two aluminium profiles installed above the slide-out are used as the guide.
+Martin Ross: "The drive is centered under the extendable unit; two aluminum profiles installed above the slide-out are used as the guide.
 This prevents misalignments. “

 A drylin® SLW lead screw module is used as the central drive.
 These linear axis with trapezoidal threads (also available with high helix threads and toothed belts) do not need lubrication because solid lubricants are incorporated into the gliding and guide elements, which are made from iglide® J materials.
-Together with the hard anodized aluminium shaft, these elements make an outstanding glide pairing.
+Together with the hard anodized aluminum shaft, these elements make an outstanding glide pairing.

 Easy integration into the surrounding structure

 The drylin® SLW linear axes are easily integrated into the surrounding structure.
 They are compact in design, and provide a high level of torsional stability.
 The drive can be operated with a hand wheel or a motor.
 At the trade fair, this task was accomplished with a battery-powered screwdriver for demonstration purposes.
 An electric motor from the comprehensive igus® product range is recommended for series production.
 Motors from other manufacturers can be easily connected with the accessories also available from igus®.
-The aluminium guides Ross Design uses for the "zoomable" bunk section are also part of the igus® product range.
+The aluminum guides Ross Design uses for the "zoomable" bunk section are also part of the igus® product range.

 Interior and exterior kitchen